yretenai/titania/README.md

 - [controllers wiki](https://controllers.fandom.com/wiki/Sony_DualSense) for report ids and some of the missing report values
 - [eleccelerator wiki](https://eleccelerator.com/wiki/index.php?title=DualShock_4) for guidance on crc32
-- [dsremap's research](https://dsremap.readthedocs.io/en/latest/reverse.html) for some of the DS4 reports that were reused for the DSense
+- [dsremap's research](https://dsremap.readthedocs.io/en/latest/reverse.html) for some of the DualShock 4 reports that were reused for the DualSense
 - [linux kernel playstation driver](https://github.com/torvalds/linux/blob/master/drivers/hid/hid-playstation.c) for
   guidance on how to read calibration data